About King of Pentacles

 Some symbols in the King of Pentacles Tarot card:

-The Bull is a symbol of power, royalty, stability, force and potence.
-When we see the bull amongst the cards in a reading we know we are dealing with some powerful forces.
+Bull: The Bull is a symbol of power, royalty, stability, force, and potency.
+When we see the bull among the cards in a reading we know we are dealing with some powerful forces.
 It is shown in the World & Wheel card because the bull (Taurus) is one of the fixed signs of the zodiac.
-The bull (and Taurus) in the King of Pentacles Tarot card also carries symbolic meanings of resistence to change, being stubborn and inflexible.
-Toro!
-Charge through other bulls in the Tarot.
+The bull (and Taurus) in the King of Pentacles Tarot card also carries symbolic meanings of resistance to change, being stubborn and inflexible.
+Get more about symbolic bull meanings here.

-Castle symbol meanings deal with goals.
-Castles are physical reprsentations of our need to build (block by block) upon a strong foundation in order to obtain our goals.
+Castle: Castle symbol meanings deal with goals.
+Castles are physical representations of our need to build (block by block) upon a strong foundation in order to obtain our goals.
 Castles may also deal with sheltering ourselves or limiting ourselves from reaching our goals.
 They are also a symbol of obtaining our desires.
-See also the "tower" symbol meaning.
-Visit other castles in the cards.
+See also the “tower” symbol meaning in Tarot here.

-Flowers: As we would guess, flowers possess symbol meanings of joy, beauty, growth, sensitivity and unfolding.
+Flowers: As we would guess, flowers possess symbol meanings of joy, beauty, growth, sensitivity, and unfolding.
 They are predominant features on the six of cups and four of rods, but they are seen sprinkled throughout many deck renditions (see also the Sunflower symbol meanings entry).
-Flowers are all about opening up and receiving the light of love, joy and compassion into our lives.
+Flowers are all about opening up and receiving the light of love, joy, and compassion into our lives.
 In the King of Pentacles card, they remind us of the better things in life, the good times, the sweet smell of success.
 They also ask us to see the beauty that surrounds us if only we open up to its presence.
-Savor other flowers in the cards.
+Get more flower meanings here.

-Grapes/Grapevines: Symbol meanings of grapes and grapevines deal with fertility, abundance, transformation and blessing.
+Grapes/Grapevines: Symbol meanings of grapes and grapevines deal with fertility, abundance, transformation, and blessing.
 Considered the fruit of the earth in both pagan and Christian circles, the grape is rich in symbolism.
 Bunches of grapes have long been depicted in funerary art and are symbols of redemption.
-Grapes and grapevines are also found in Greco-Roman art as symbols of hospitality, bounty and symbolic of youthfulness.
+Grapes and grapevines are also found in Greco-Roman art as symbols of hospitality, bounty, and symbolic of youthfulness.
 All of these attributes come into play when we see these power-packed fruits in the cards.
-Walk through other vineyards in the Tarot.
+Get more about grape meanings here.